arewhyaeenn/OOP_FLOW_OF_CONTROL/README.md

 ## Task 3

-Write a program which asks the user for grade, in integer form, from 0 to 100.
+Write a program which asks the user for a grade, in integer form, from 0 to 100.

 If the user's response is negative or greater than 100, insult them.